 When dealing with content, creators and developers tend to have an understanding of the best way to present their ideas.
 By default, a headless CMS provides all the data for a given piece of content.
 Sometimes it is a bit more information than needed for a specific use case.
 Optimizing data for different devices is the best strategy for a smoother and often faster experience.
 There is a near-infinite number of possible applications and by using a tool like GraphQL, developers can choose the exact data they want to include in the API.

-When content is optimized for a particular device, there is less data in the API, and apps work better and faster.
+When content is optimized for a particular device, there are fewer data in the API, and apps work better and faster.